 University Breadth Requirements: All students must fulfill the University Breadth Requirements in the four areas of Creative Arts and Humanities; History and Cultural Change; Social and Behavioral Sciences; and Mathematics, Natural Sciences and Technology.
-ETE students can take courses that automatically satisfy all the categories, but you must choose carefully in the Creative Arts and Humanities and the Social and Behavioral Sciences category to keep from taking an extra course.
+ETE students can take courses that automatically satisfy all the categories, but you must choose carefully in the Creative Arts and Humanities category to keep from taking an extra course.
 NOTE: Creative Arts and Humanities is different from the Fine Arts requirement for the ETE program.

-The courses that satisfy the University Breadth Requirements are listed online at http://AcademicCatalog.udel.edu/Pub ShowCatalogPage.aspx?CATKEY=CATKEY 21 10&ACYEAR=2015-2016
+The courses that satisfy the University Breadth Requirements are listed online at http://AcademicCatalog.udel.edu/Pub_ShowCatalogPage.aspx?CATKEY=CATKEY_21 10&ACYEAR=2015-2016